 Contact a California Elder Abuse Lawyer Today

-If you believe you or a loved one has been the victim of elder abuse, call the attorneys at Willoughby Brod today to seek justice for yourself or your loved one.
+If you believe you or a loved one has been the victim of elder abuse, call the attorneys at Brod Law Firm today to seek justice for yourself or your loved one.
 Our attorneys have helped elderly individuals who have been taken advantage of obtain the full recovery they deserve and regain financial security in their lives.
 Contact us today at (800) 427-7020 or visit us online to schedule your free consultation.

 (image courtesy of Jeremy Wong)